-Student Loan Watchdog Quits, Blames Trump Administration
+Student Loan Watchdog Quits, Says Trump Administration 'Turned Its Back' On Borrowers

 The federal official in charge of protecting student borrowers from predatory lending practices has stepped down.